rax-incubate/gcp-image-processing-example-app/Readme.md

     ```

 ## Web frontend
-This is a simple service that provides a web interface to demonstrate the working of the the whole application.
+This is a simple service that provides a web interface to demonstrate the working of the whole application.
 This function does two things.
 It lists all the images in the database.
-It also allows searching using the keywords or sentiment type.
-For this example, we have a standalone function but we could put a load balancer in front it and make this part of larger application or custom domain.
+It also allows searching using keywords or sentiment types.
+We have a standalone function for this example, but we could put a load balancer in front of it and make this part of a more extensive application or a custom domain.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```